 This drug’s unique pink hue, achieved by adding food coloring, sets it apart visually and has contributed to its growing demand and usage.
 With a composition that often includes a variety of potent substances like ketamine, MDMA, and sometimes even fentanyl, pink cocaine’s unpredictable nature makes it a public health concern.

-Share our Pink Cocaine Web Story
+Share our pink cocaine Web Story

 Sources